 “No matter,” I sayt, lest I be accused of fault-finding again, and turned to our dedication.

+It made no sense.
+Words were in the wrong order.
 I never before saw such rubbish in any book, but I put on a good face.

 “Now that do look right well,” I sayt.
 “Like it were cut in stone.”